alltom/obsidian-extract-unique-note/README.md

 Effects:

 1. Creates a new note with a timestamp name like YYYYMMDDHHMMSS.md.
     - Replaces the note's body with the selection, prepending "#" so that the first line becomes the note's title.
     - Adds the "review" tag to the page.
     - Adds the first line of the page as an alias for the page.
-2. Opens the new note in a new split to the right.
+2. Opens the new note in a new tab.
 3. Replaces the original selection with a link to the new note, with the first line as its link text.

 ## Development